Skip to content

 27 Mar 2020

-Implementing just a few simple changes made to your kids' diet and lifestyle can make a real difference when it comes to better immunity.
+In this blog we will discuss how implementing just a few simple changes to your kids' diet and lifestyle can make a real difference when it comes to better immunity.
 Boost your child's immunity with our five easy everyday tips.

 Make sure your children are getting enough quality sleep.
 Experts say that the optimum amount of sleep is 10-14 hours per night, depending on the child’s age.
 But it’s the quality of sleep as well as the duration of sleep that is important.
 A lack of sleep is known to suppress the immune system, and make us more likely to succumb to bacterial and viral infections.